Multi-View Radar Semantic Segmentation: Qualitative results

 Additional qualitative results are shown in Figure \ref{fig:quali_results_supp_carrada} for each method on scenes (1-2) from the CARRADA-Test.
 For the scene (1), RAMP-CNN (g) and TMVA-Net (i-j) display well segmented RD views.
 However, only TMVA-Net with CoL (j) is able to localise and classify both objects in the RD and RA views of the first example.
 In scene (2), four methods (d-e-i-j) are able to well localise objects in the RD view.
 Once again, only TVMA-Net with CoL (j) is able to well segment objects in both RD and RA views while our method without CoL (i) predicts pedestrian and cyclist categories for pixels of the same object.

-In Figure \ref{fig:quali_results_supp_sc}, we show qualitative results for each method trained on CARRADA-Train and CARRADA-Val, and tested on in-house sequences of complex urban scenes (1-2).
-We note that the settings of the data recordings have a different range resolution than in the CARRADA dataset.
+Figure\,\ref{fig:quali_results_supp_sc} shows qualitative results for each method trained on CARRADA-Train and CARRADA-Val, and tested on in-house sequences of complex urban scenes (1-2) with a different range resolution.
 The qualitative examples and results have been cropped with respect to the minimum and maximum range of the dataset used for training.
 The ground-truth masks in columns (1-b) and (2-b) are empty because the radar views are not annotated.
-In scene (1), only TMVA-Net (i-j) are able to localise and classify the signals related to the pedestrians and cars in both the RD and the RA views.
+In scene (1), only TMVA-Net models (i-j) are able to localise and classify the signals related to the pedestrians and cars in both the RD and the RA views.
 In scene (2), only TMVA-Net (i-j) methods succeed to localise and classify cars and pedestrians in the RA view.
 We note that TMVA-Net without CoL (i) detects more car signals while TMVA-Net with CoL (j) is the only method capable of distinguishing pedestrian signatures on both RD and RA views.

-The two examples of qualitative results in complex urban scenes suggest that our proposed method has successfully learnt object signatures in the CARRADA dataset and is able to generalise well.
+These two examples in complex urban scenes suggest that our method has successfully learnt object signatures in the CARRADA dataset and is able to generalise well.